noyoshi/2048/README.md

 TODO / BUGS
 ---

-- [ ] BUG: If a single empty line is left, no movement is able to be completed
+- [ ] TODO: Fix the random square adder function - right now it is not optimized for end of game cases (the odd of choosing a valid location randomly is very small)
 - [ ] BUG: If no movement occurs, a random block is still generated
 - [ ] TODO: Make it only play once per key press

 USAGE
 ---